andrewdavidmackenzie/flow/book/developing/prs.md

 - if an issue exists already add a comment to it so I know you want to work on it
 - fork the repo
 - create a branch for the issue in your repo
-- make your changes and update tests, docs and examples as required
+- make your changes and update tests, code docs, the book and examples as required
-- run tests ('make travis') before pushing to your branch
+- run local build and test ('make') before pushing to your branch
-- wait for Travis to pass
+- wait for GH Actions on PR to pass
 - submit the PR, referencing the issue is a good idea